 Kappanadze returned to St. Theodosius in 1922, remaining until his retirement in 1957, establishing social centers and developing the a capella choir, while also helping form Russian Orthodox parishes in Detroit, Akron, and Lorain.
-Kappanadze advanced to protopresbyter, the highest office open to a married priest.
-After retiring and becoming pastor emeritus at St. Theodosius, he was chaplin at the Brotherhood of St. John Home for the Aged near Hiram.
-Kappanadze and his wife were killed in an automobile accident.
-They were buried in St. Theodosius Cemetery.
-The Kappanadze's had 2 children: Roman and Nicholas.
-Kappanadze's likeness is on a mural at St. Theodosius painted by Andrei Bicenko in the 1950s.
+Kappanadze advanced to protopresbyter, the highest office open to a married Orthodox priest.
+In the early years of his tenure, he fought off encroachments on the cathedral by the Living Church, a schismatic movement within the Russian Orthodox Church backed by Soviet intelligence.
+He also commissioned noted RUSSIAN émigré artist Andrei Bicenko to decorate the interior of St. Theodosius with stunning fresco art and assisted him in choosing which Biblical scenes to paint.
+Notably, Bicenko forever immortalized Kappanadze by painting his likeness into the mural.
+After retiring and becoming pastor emeritus at St. Theodosius, Kappanadze was chaplin at the Brotherhood of St. John Home for the Aged near Hiram.
+Unfortunately, he and his wife were killed in an automobile accident.
+They were buried in St. Theodosius Cemetery and were survived by their two children, Roman and Nicholas.

 Pietro A. Shakarian

 Case Western Reserve Historical Society